 “Is there any place a consumer can go to find the effectiveness of a drug that has been prescribed?
 And along the same lines, how can he/she determine the frequency and severity of that drug’s side effects?”

 This is the homework anyone would want to do before taking a new medicine.
-In fact, any physician prescribing drugs should be able to find such information easily.
+In fact, any physician prescribing drugs should be able to find such information easily and share it with every patient.
 In truth, these essential data are more difficult to locate than they should be.

 The FDA Has Unique Definitions for “Safe” and “Effective”